Access To Justice & Self Help Center

 Welcome to the Eighth Judicial District Access To Justice Committee.
 Our mission is to develop, coordinate and implement programs and other tools to expand access to justice in civil matters for those who encounter barriers in accessing the local civil justice system.

 In conjunction with the Self Help Center that opened last fall in the Justice Center, an Ask-A-Lawyer clinic has been established and will be staffed by local volunteer lawyers.
 The clinics will provide an opportunity for people, regardless of income eligibility, to consult with lawyers on a variety of topics including family law, landlord-tenant, general civil law, probate and bankruptcy/collection matters.
-Clinics will be held on the second Tuesday of each month from 3:00 – 5:00 PM, with the first clinic on October 14, 2014.
+Clinics will be held on the second Tuesday of each month from 3:00 – 5:00 P.M..
 We are looking for volunteer attorneys familiar with the listed practice areas to staff the clinics.
-Please contact Kara Clark at firstname.lastname@example.org to volunteer.
+Please contact Rebekah Berry-Chaney at firstname.lastname@example.org to volunteer.

 Self Help Center